-- 1. Demonstrate and understand the use of AUTO CAD in a working environment. - 2.
-Demonstrate the ability to integrate computing and mapping skills in engineering applications. - 3.
-Describe different types of production, transportation and utilization of local energy resources. - 4.
-Understand the basic civil engineering practices as these apply to energy and natural resources.
+1. Demonstrate and understand the use of AUTO CAD in a working environment.

+2. Demonstrate the ability to integrate computing and mapping skills in engineering applications.

+3. Describe different types of production, transportation and utilization of local energy resources.

+4. Understand the basic civil engineering practices as these apply to energy and natural resources.

+For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website: www.belmontcollege.edu

 Credit Hours Completed

 FALL SEMESTER 18

 ECE1120 CAD 4

 ECE1170 Computing for Engineers 3

 ENG1110 Composition I 3

 MAT1130 College Algebra 4

-- FST1116 Workplace Safety 1
+~ FST1116 Workplace Safety 1

-GIS1100 Introduction to GIS OR 3
+٦¢ GIS1100 Introduction to GIS OR 3

-Year GEO1120 Geology of Coal, Oil and Gas Deposits 3
+ear GEO1120 Geology of Coal, Oil and Gas Deposits 3

-&gt; SPRING SEMEST ER 15
+SPRING SEMEST ER 15

 ECE1160 Hydraulics & Hydrology OR 4

 ECE2241 Soil Mechanics 4

 MAT1140 Trigonometry 3

 PHY1110 Physics I 5

 NSC1120 Science of Energy OR 3

 NGT1100 Introduction to Oil and Gas 3

-T otal Credit Hours 33
+Total Credit Hours 33